Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: Introduction

-The beam dynamics above the TMCI threshold, can be studied at the ADTS values where not beam loss occurs.
-This is used to investigate the reason behind the observed asymmetry.
-It is observed that, as expected, the instability leads to a blow up of the bunch size and strong center-of-mass oscillations.
+At ADTS values where no beam loss occurs, the beam dynamics above the TMCI threshold can be studied.
+This is used to investigate the observed asymmetry further.
+It is observed that, as expected, the instability leads to a blow-up of the bunch size and strong center-of-mass oscillations.
 For negative ADTS values, and at high current at high positive ADTS values, these oscillations are additionally amplitude-modulated with a much lower frequency showing a sawtooth shaped pattern.

-This paper will compare measurements conducted at the MAX IV Laboratory with dedicated simulations and theoretical considerations.
-The measurements include systematic scans of the instability threshold and the occurring current-loss as well as time-resolved measurements of the beam dynamics, in this case the center-of-mass motion and the transverse bunch size, above the threshold current.
+This paper compares measurements conducted at the MAX IV Laboratory with dedicated simulations and theoretical considerations.
+The measurements include systematic scans of the instability threshold and the occurring current loss as well as time-resolved measurements of the beam dynamics, in this case the center-of-mass motion and the transverse bunch size, above the threshold current.
+The simulations consist of particle tracking with the mbtrack2 code~\cite{gamelin:ipac2021-mopab070} which allows the inclusion of the amplitude-dependent tune shift.
+Theoretical calculation considering transverse mode-coupling and Landau damping due to the ADTS were conducted as described in the next section and section~\ref{sec:theo_calc}.